alban-gerome/spider/README.md

 * Convert the links found into absolute URLs
 * Insert the converted links into a database but only if this is a new links
 * Update the links in the database once they have been scanned
-* Execute at least one audit task such as identifying whether you analytics tool has tracked the page
+* Execute at least one audit task such as identifying whether your analytics tool has tracked the page

 Current limitations:
 --------------------